 When a couple gets a divorce, they are ending their marriage or domestic partnership.
 Once the divorce is finalized, either party will be single able to marry another partner again.
 Since California is a “no-fault” divorce state, neither party has to prove the other person did something wrong that caused either of them to seek a divorce.
 Instead, you can state that you have “irreconcilable differences” with them.

-In a divorce case, you may have to ask the judge to make orders about some or all of the following:
+During the divorce process, you may have to ask the judge to make orders about some or all of the following:

 - Child custody and visitation